-I teach graduate seminar in archaeology theories and several undergraduate courses on anthropological archaeology and ancient civilizations of China.
-These classes are offered through Anthropology, Asian Languages and Cultures, and Interdepartmental Program of Archaeology.
+He teaches graduate seminars in archaeology theories and several undergraduate courses on anthropological archaeology and ancient civilizations of China.
+These classes are offered through Anthropology, Asian Languages and Cultures, and the Interdepartmental Program of Archaeology.
+He is also co-director of the Wen-Si River Basin archaeological survey project, a collaboration between UCLA and archaeologists in China.

 Social archaeology and cultural history of continental East Asia focusing on emergence early civilizations in Neolithic and Bronze Age China.
 Historical anthropology, material culture, and conceptions of the past in early modern China.
 Landscape archaeology, integrating systematic survey, analysis of archaeological ceramics, remote sensing imagery, traditional studies of stone inscriptions and numismatics